Overview of English at Le Cateau

 Regular sharing of books at home with carers is hugely beneficial in helping children to consolidate their learning and enjoy special times together with books.

-At Key stage 2 SPAG sessions are taught as discrete daily sessions that link into the teaching of English.
+At Key Stage 2 SPAG sessions are taught as discrete daily sessions that link into the teaching of English.

 Children are read to daily to ensure they experience a rich and varied diet of reading regardless of their ability to decode text.
 Teachers will endeavour to share their love of literature with their classes.
 A range of authors and genres will be covered throughout the year – particularly each year groups focus authors.
 These are authors whose writing the children will meet across the year and become familiar with.
+Specific texts are used to drive each theme and are outlined by each year group.
+Alongside these high quality texts, additional texts are used covering a range of genres and are based on Pie Corbett’s Reading Spine.
+This is a core of books that create a living library inside a child’s mind.
+It is a store of classics and essential reads that help children engage at a deeper level and enter the world of the story.

 Handwriting is taught regularly focussing on letter formation and joins.
 All teachers will model and directly teach handwriting regularly.